Resource Center

 Individual messages almost always look harmless in isolation.
 What matters are patterns: who is messaged most often, at what times, on which channels, and how quickly communication moves from group spaces to private threads.

 Those patterns only become visible when one‑to‑one communication happens inside a system the institution can see in aggregate.
 When key conversations live in private, unsupervised channels, there is no practical way to spot concerning trends early.
-Issues surface only after escalation — when relationships are more entrenched, context is harder to reconstruct, and the absence of an easily supervised environment is most apparent.
+Issues surface only after escalation — when relationships are more entrenched, context is harder to reconstruct, and the absence of consistent institutional visibility becomes apparent.

 What SB 848 Changes